Thank you. It is good to be back at this Dispatch Box.

 There are many top tips in our 25-year environment plan, and I commend my predecessor, my right hon.
 Friend the Member for Surrey Heath (Michael Gove), for his world-leading work on this matter.
 A key message to get across to all the schoolchildren around the country who want to take part in tackling plastic waste is: don’t drop litter.

 I also congratulate my right hon.
 Friend on her appointment.
-Will she join me in congratulating the students from the National Citizen Service I met at Roots Hall in Southend on Monday, who, inspired by David Attenborough, are right at this very minute picking out plastic from our beautiful coastline in Southend?
+Will she join me in congratulating the students from the National Citizen Service I met at Roots Hall in Southend on Monday, who, inspired by David Attenborough, are right at this very minute picking plastic from our beautiful coastline in Southend?

 I thank my hon.
 Friend for his question.
-Both these questions illustrate that there is a real attitude out there among the public that they want to be part of resolving this urgent problem.
+Both questions illustrate that there is a real attitude out there among the public that they want to be part of resolving this urgent problem.
 The Government will continue to support organisations such as the National Citizen Service to engage young people and ensure that they are playing a part in the Government’s determination to address this problem because people are concerned about it.

 We have gone further than any other Government in history on tackling plastic waste.
 I acknowledge the concern felt about the matter that the hon.
 Gentleman has raised.
 We will always try to move as fast as we can to ensure that we are taking the most effective action possible, but we also need to take time to ensure that we get it right.
 I assure him that I will be working hard to ensure that this action is delivered as soon as possible.